Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 #### Saving and loading

-Finally, the tool has the ability to store the Preset (the set of tiles that the designers placed with all of their properties) in the Chunks Data Table used during the gameplay to fill the Grid with data.
+Finally, the tool allows Presets (the set of Tiles placed by the designers, along with all their properties) to be stored in the Chunks Data Table, which is used during gameplay to populate the grid with content.

-When the Save button is pressed and if the Preset is valid (without duplicate Tiles), the menu changes to a different one wityh multiple selector for GameplayTags.
-Those tags are used by the Procedural Generator that fill the Grid with data, so I had to work closely with other developers too to match their needs in the tool.
+When the Save button is pressed, and the Preset is valid (i.e. contains no duplicate Tiles), the menu switches to a new interface with multiple selectors for Gameplay Tags.
+These tags are used by the Procedural Generator to populate the grid, so I collaborated closely with other developers to ensure the tool met their requirements too.

-The Save Preset menu allows the designers to choose the tags for each chunk contained in the Preset, mainly with the data used for the chunk connections from the Procedural Generator.

 <gallery>
     /img/games/screenshots/rhs/pcgconnectioneditor.png | When saving a Preset, the menu changed to a different one allowing to select the GameplayTags used by the Procedural Generation amongst other properties.